-While the lifecycle of a desk phone isn’t quite as short as a cell phone, it still comes in at around 3-5 years.
-This shift in the lifecycle of desk phones has caused a shift in the way businesses purchase and consume their phone systems.
+While the lifecycle of an office desk phone isn’t quite as short as a cell phone, it does come in at around 3-5 years.
+The lifecycle of desk phones has caused a shift in the way businesses purchase and consume phone systems.
 I’m going to talk about this shift in more detail and outline how businesses are adapting their approach to phone systems.

 How People Use Communication Tools Has Changed

 Cell phone technology has evolved at what feels like lightning speed.
 Not only in appearance, but in capabilities.
 Today’s cell phones are much more than phones.
 They run applications, sync with other technologies, support video chats, share documents and transcribe voicemails.
 Guess what?
 Business phone systems can do that, too.

 Today’s business phone systems have business-class versions of the features we’ve come to know and expect from our cell phones.
 This includes integrations between text, voice